getify/You-Dont-Know-JS/scope & closures/ch3.md

 It should be observed that these tools do not possess "magic" functionality that is exempt from lexical scoping rules.
 They simply use the rules of scoping as explained here to enforce that no identifiers are injected into any shared scope, and are instead kept in private, non-collision-susceptible scopes, which prevents any accidental scope collisions.

 As such, you can code defensively and achieve the same results as the dependency managers do without actually needing to use them, if you so choose.
-See the later chapter on Closure for more information about the module pattern.
+See the Chapter 5 for more information about the module pattern.

-## Immediate Functions
+## Functions As Scopes

 We've seen that we can take any snippet of code and wrap a function around it, and that effectively "hides" any enclosed variable or function declarations from the outside scope inside that function's inner scope.